5.2 Grids+Face-Orange-ArticleHeroBanner-1110x452-ODI-Research

 Fill out the ODI research fellowship application

 Fellows are selected based on the topic fit of their work to existing ODI research; the potential impact of outcomes of the research; and their personal fit into the organisation.
-You can find an overview of our current research programmes here.
-Shortlisted fellows will be asked to present their plan in a short interview before a decision is made.
+We recommend exploring the ODI’s recent research to understand the topics we’re interested in, and the type of research we do.
+You can find an overview of our current research programmes and projects here.
+We’re particularly interested in research topics that intersect with policy, and welcome applications in this space.

 Our preference is for fellows to join us in our offices in London, at least for part of their time with us, but we understand that that may not be possible due to funding or travel restrictions.
 Please indicate in your application whether and for what duration you would like to work with us in person.